The Provincial Nominee Program in Canada program is for workers who:

 Supplementary facts on how individuals may submit an application for permanent residence through this pilot will be accessible in March 2020.

-Eligible industries and occupations
+Eligible Industries and Occupations

 Industries are categorized by the North American Industry Classification System (NAICS).
 You can see particular industry designations by exploring the industry codes beneath on the NAICS website.
 To boost your application by getting a job offer, your employer will need to make available this information.